JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 10 Hereditarily Ill - victims of Sterilization Law

+Context: In July 1933, the cabinet approved the "Law for the Prevention of Hereditarily Diseased Offspring," which Hitler strongly supported.
+This law led to the compulsory sterilization of some 400,000 people, marking a "modest beginning in racial engineering."

 • ΔOS = -0.50 (Bodily mutilation, loss of reproductive capacity)
 • VSA = 0.58
 • Tc = 1.00 (Permanent)